3 Reasons You get Friend Zoned

 Yes.
 That was 12 years of friend zoning.

-Whatever your story (or stories) of friend zone sorrow, I want to help you understand why you may be there.
+Whatever your story (or stories) of friend zone sorrow, here are three common reasons people wind up there.
 Or keep winding up there.

 #1: Are you too eager?